simonbeirouti/flutter-flashcards/README.md

 - [x] Dynamically link Questions on the quiz and questions page
     - [] Use a dialog box to edit and create questions
     - [] Add a button to delete a question
+    - [] Change state to flip card and see answer on back
 - [] Store total results in the score page
     - [] Track the performance of each question
         - [] Add a warm/cool color based on the amount of correct answers